-There are two supermarkets in Lyngseidet, Coop Extra and SPAR Giæver.
-Close to Coop Extra you will find the wine monopoly and post office services.
-Furthermore, you will find a sports and electrical shop, a clothes shop, a petrol station, a building supplies store, library and a bar & disco.
-It's possible to rent bikes or skiing equipment at the sports shop.
+There are two

+supermarkets in

+Lyngseidet, Coop Extra

+and SPAR Giæver.
+Close

+to Coop Extra you will find

+the wine monopoly and

+post office services.

+Furthermore, you will find

+a sports and electrical

+shop, a clothes shop, a

 View of Lyngseidet - Photo: Jan R. Olsen